tuftsdatalab/intro-python/docs/index.md

 - Reading technical **documentation**
 - **Importing** and using Python **libraries**

 The notebook is designed to be run in a pre-configured cloud-computing environment either via [Binder](#binder) or [Google Colab](#colab) and does not require the installation of any software.
 Use of [Binder](#binder) is recommended as it provides a JupyterLab interface and allows for an experience similar to using a local installation.
-It is also possible to run the workshop notebook using a local [Anaconda](#anaconda) or [Mambaforge](#mambaforge) installation.
-Instructions on how to install Anaconda or Mambaforge are available here: [go.tufts.edu/installingPython](https://go.tufts.edu/installingPython)
+It is also possible to run the workshop notebook using a local installation of [JupyterLab Desktop](#desktop) or [Anaconda](#anaconda)/[Mambaforge](#mambaforge).
+Instructions on how to install a suitable Python environment are available here: [go.tufts.edu/installingPython](https://go.tufts.edu/installingPython)

 ---
 ## Part 1/2: Working with Python on the Command Line {#part-1}